Mohammed bin Rashid Space Centre: Second Batch of Astronauts

+List of Emirati astronauts

 Facility

-The headquarters of Mohammed Bin Rashid Space Centre is located at Al Khawaneej, Dubai.
+The headquarters of Mohammed Bin Rashid Space Center is located at Al Khawaneej, Dubai.
 The facility also includes a Clean Room for designing and manufacturing of various space satellites being worked upon by the MBRSC.

 The facility includes a clean room which has been manufactured to ensure smooth execution of all satellite manufacturing projects and development of the Hope Probe.
-All the ongoing projects, including manufacturing of the earth observation satellites, including KhalifaSat and Nayif-1, along with development of Hope Probe, are carried out in the clean room by Emirati engineers.
+All the ongoing projects, including manufacturing of the earth observation satellites, including Khalifa Sat and Nayif-1, along with development of Hope Probe, are carried out in the clean room by Emirati engineers.

 Collaboration

 MBRSC is part of the Global Alliance of Earth Observation Satellites Operators – PanGeo.
 This is a collaboration between Dauria Aerospace (US/Russia), MBRSC (UAE), Elecnor Deimos (Spain) and Beijing Space Eye Innovation Technology (China).
 These four entities agreed to share the products, data and images derived from their satellites, as part of the PanGeo alliance.

 The PanGeo fleet consists of nine satellites currently in orbit: Perseus-M1, Perseus-M2, DubaiSat-1, DubaiSat-2, Deimos-1, Deimos-2, Dauria-DX-1, TH-1-01 and TH-1-02.
-The fleet will be expanded to more than 30 satellites in the coming years with the launch of KhalifaSat, Perseus-O, Auriga and existing satellites from prospective new members.
+The fleet will be expanded to more than 30 satellites in the coming years with the launch of Khalifa Sat, Perseus-O, Auriga and existing satellites from prospective new members.